-NOTE: No new student intake in 2010 as the diploma has been replaced by the Advanced Diploma in Educational Management and Leadership - see page 75 of the prospectus.
+NOTE: No new student intake in 2011 as the diploma has been replaced by the Advanced Diploma in Educational Management and Leadership - see page 73 of the prospectus.
+2011 will be the last opportunity to complete the diploma.

 The Specialised Diploma in Educational Management and Leadership was offered in 2006 for the first time on distance.